wp-swift-wordpress/wp-swift-customer-area-bulk-actions/README.md

 ### Testing

-There is also **Test Ajax** function that make an _ajax_ call to the server and outputs debug information to _debug.log_ Requires WordPress debugging to be turned on).
+There is also **Test Ajax** function that makes an ajax call to the server and outputs debug information to _debug.log_ Requires WordPress debugging to be turned on).